Citation, DOI, disclosures and article data

 Medullary infarct is a fairly equivalent term to bone infarct but is less frequently used.
-The term may also be applied to some cases involving the epiphysis, but should not be used to describe subchondral osteonecrosis, in which case avascular necrosis (AVN) is preferred.
+The term may also be applied to some cases involving the epiphysis, but should not be used to describe subchondral osteonecrosis, in which case osteonecrosis (previously termed "avascular necrosis") is preferred.

 Due to the smaller diameter of terminal vessels and the lack of collateral vascularization, convex articular surfaces are affected the most.
 Impairment of blood flow may be caused by vascular compression, trauma, vessel occlusion by nitrogen bubbles (caisson disease) or rigid sickle cells (sickle cell anemia).
 The mechanism of ischemia and necrosis in other non-traumatic osteonecroses is not yet fully understood 1.